48 Simple Ways to Improve Your Sex Life

 Treat mood disorders

-“Address the underlying mental health issues, such as depression or anxiety, which can interfere with home life, work life and self-image,” says Dr. Bitner.
-“Some medications to treat mood disorders also reduce sexual desire, response and ability to orgasm, but even short term treatment together with counseling can be effective for both.”
-Learn what else psychologists wish everyone knew about depression.
+"Address the underlying mental health issues, such as depression or anxiety, which can interfere with home life, work life and self-image," says Dr. Bitner.
+"Some medications to treat mood disorders also reduce sexual desire, response and ability to orgasm, but even short term treatment together with counseling can be effective for both."
+Don't miss the 12 ways sex can be different after menopause.

 Seek help for sleep apnea